|Document Title||Subcontracting Fees and Charging Policy|

 - Can facilitate a high level of progression into employment or higher learning for our students.
-(We are particularly keen to work with sub-contractors that are able to deliver student progression onto mainstream further and higher education courses with ETS).
+(We are particularly keen to work with sub-contractors that are able to deliver student progression onto further and higher education courses with ETS).

 - Are financially secure and can enter into a sustainable relationship with ETS.

 - Have or are committed to adopting robust quality assurance processes that complement those in place at ETS.

 - ETS makes a conscious decision between sub-contractors and delivery partners although our relationships with both share many common features.
 However, our partnerships are typically:

 - Long term.
 Partnership agreements are expected to be maintained and developed for a number of years, whereas as sub-contractors will only be engaged for a maximum of one year at a time and then reviewed.

 - Of strategic value to ETS and the local region.
 In some cases ETS may decide to engage in partnership delivery that offers little or no financial benefit but confers a significant reputational or other advantage.

 To date, our delivery partnerships have been focussed on the development of Apprenticeship provision and it is anticipated that this will continue.
 Because of the lagged funding model currently employed by the Education Skills Funding Agency and the introduction of the Apprenticeship Levy, ETS is likely to have the scope to grow Apprenticeship provision over the next few years.

 Our sub-contracted and partnership delivery is overseen by, the CEO, Board of Trustees and the Senior Management Team.
 Trustees will receive a regular report on the scale and mix of our sub-contracted provision through the monthly management accounts.
 ETS commissioned Kirkhills to second line audit the finances of sub-contracted provision.
 A Kirkhill representative sits on the quarterly Trustee Board meetings to convey financial activities as an independent body.